Mechanical Design Services Enclosures, DFx, and Structural Analysis

 Handheld OBD2 Diagnostic Device

-(4G, Wi-Fi, LCD, battery) designed for workshop environments with drop resistance, ergonomic grip geometry, and internal RF coordination.
+4G, Wi-Fi, LCD, battery.
+Workshop-grade drop resistance, ergonomic grip geometry, internal RF coordination.

 Metal Enclosures